-The Program Statements National Environmental Protection Policy, National Occupational Safety and Health Policy, and National Fire Protection Policy provide specific guidance related to safety.
-Aspects related to Warehouse operations are cited here as responsibilities of Warehouse/Trust Fund staff.
+While the subject is covered in National Occupational Safety, and Health Policy, aspects related to Warehouse operations are cited here as responsibilities of Warehouse/Trust Fund staff.
 The Trust Fund Supervisor enforces safety regulations in all areas under his/her supervision, by training employees and inmates in proper working methods and by properly storing and handling materials that present safety hazards.

 a.
 Flammable Articles.
-Highly flammable articles such as paint thinner, kerosene, and oil are stored, and fire extinguishers placed in strategic locations.
+Highly flammable articles such as paint thinner, kerosene, and oil are stored, and fire extinguishers placed in strategic locations, per National Fire Protection Policy.